siddKatiyar09/Credit-Card-Fraud-Detection/README.md

 - Logistic Regression as a simple baseline
 - A small neural network using scikit-learn's `MLPClassifier`

-TensorFlow, SMOTE, Streamlit, saved model files, source folders, and output folders are intentionally not used.
 All analysis, charts, modeling, and conclusions are inside one executed Jupyter notebook.

 ## Repository Structure